 How to Calculate Your Copier Lease Rate

-You have different rates basically because, on the Fair Market Value lease, they’re giving the copier back, and there’ll be a value to that.
-The $1 Purchase Option lease lets you keep the copier, which is gets factored into the numbers on the table.
+You have different rates on the two lease types because, on the Fair Market Value (FMV) lease, you’re giving the copier back, and there’ll be a value to that.
+This makes the monthly payment lower because you get a bit of a discount as the lease company factors in the return value.

 Automatic Escalation Fees

 One of the other things to look for within a lease is automatic escalations.
 These are normal and industry standard, because as copiers get older, they need more service.
 This service costs more money.
 The purpose of the escalation is to ensure the servicing dealer has the resources to keep your copier running at full capacity for the entire contract.
 The only key here is to make sure they are in line with market averages.

 Our view is anything over 15% is extremely high and should be questioned.
 Perhaps your copier will be in an extremely dusty environment, so, in that case, it makes more sense.
 When the percentage is lower than 15%, you can determine what you are getting for your money.
 Our percentages are normally in the 7% to 10% range, depending on the device.